Students: Frequently Asked Questions

 How can I obtain my confiscated identification (ID) card?

-If your student ID card was confiscated on campus, it will probably be sent to OSA.
-Provided the ID card was received by OSA, you will be sent an email from that office outlining your options.
+If your student ID card was confiscated on campus, it will probably be sent to the SCCE.
+Provided the ID card was received by the SCCE, you will be sent an email from that office outlining your options.
 Please note: A student ID card is for your use only.
 So, if you have allowed someone else to use your ID card, you might be in violation of the Student Code of Conduct.

 What information is released when I complete a job application or reference form requesting information on disciplinary records?